 NRG logos, sign templates and guidance are all available from NVCOG.
 Please contact Aaron Budris at firstname.lastname@example.org or 203-489-0362 to request materials or assistance.

-The manual was developed by Milone and MacBroom Inc. for and was funded by a Federal Recreational Trails Grant administered by the Connecticut Department of Energy and Environmental Protection
+The manual was developed by Milone and MacBroom Inc. and was funded by a Federal Recreational Trails Grant administered by the Connecticut Department of Energy and Environmental Protection